 If your conscience will allow you to live with that, then you can stop reading now.
 Otherwise, let’s move on to demo 4 to enjoy the BOM gain without the BOM pain.

-Once again we have field-based value lists that respect the item order of the underlying source tables.
+As in demos 2 and 3, we have field-based value lists that respect the item order of the underlying source fields.

 Let’s pick “Aim” again…